481st Night Fighter Operational Training Group: Army Air Force School of Applied Tactics

 Night Fighter Training began in July, 1942 at the Fighter Command School, Night Fighter Division, Army Air Force School of Applied Tactics (AAFSAT) at Orlando Army Air Base, Florida.
 AAFSAT was ordered to develop a training program to produce pilots with night fighting skills.
 Immediate requirements were to train night fighter pilots for two operational squadrons that were destined for Hawaii and for Panama.
 By the end of September, AAFSAT had re-designated the program as the Night Fighter Department (Dark) and the first training was carried out by the 50th Pursuit Group, which was assigned to the AAFSAT Fighter Command School.

 Initially, the school received a B-18 Bolo and a number of Douglas P-70 Havocs to initiate the program.
 Production delays at Northrop for the P-61 Black Widow fighter aircraft required the unit to use what it had until the first YP-61s were received in early 1944.
 In October, it was decided to form specialized night fighter training squadrons, and the 348th and 349th Night Fighter Squadrons were formed, largely from elements of the 50th Fighter Group, 81st Fighter Squadron.
-In January 1943 the school was expanded from Orlando to Kissimmee Army Airfield due to the expansion of AAFSAT and the Fighter Command School.
+In January 1943 the school was expanded from Orlando to Kissimmee Army Air Field due to the expansion of AAFSAT and the Fighter Command School.

-At Kissimmee, the first operational night fighter combat squadrons were activated (414th and 415th NFS) and Operational Training was carried out.
-Each squadron was manned with graduates of Training Command's twin-engine flying training and Training Command’s B–25 transition school before beginning night fighter training.
-Once accepted for night fighter training, the student received eight weeks of training in the Douglas DB7 or P-70s.
+At Kissimmee, the first operational night fighter combat squadrons were activated (414th and 415th Night Fighter Squadrons) and Operational Training was carried out.
+Each squadron was manned with graduates of AAF Training Command's twin-engine flying training and B–25 transition school before beginning night fighter training.
+Once accepted for night fighter training, the student received eight weeks of training in the Douglas DB7 or Douglas P-70 Havocs.
 Training consisted of two phases; night flying and night fighting.
 First came 78 daylight flying hours and 137 hours of ground school, followed by 76 flying hours and 30 hours of ground school in night fighting.
 Subjects included instruments, airborne radar, night navigation, meteorology, aircraft recognition, searchlight coordination, and ground control radar coordination.
-Lacking real nighttime combat experience, the AAF created a training program that was ad hoc from the beginning.
+Lacking real nighttime combat experience, the Army Air Forces (AAF) created a training program that was ad hoc from the beginning.
 In all, the night fighter crew would receive 93 hours of instrument flying, 90 hours in a Link trainer, 15 hours of night interceptions, and 10 ground control radar intercepts.